- Basic computing

-Indeed, SCOOP is such a model for concurrent computation.
-SCOOP differs from many other research efforts.
+SCOOP is such a model for concurrent computation which differs in some areas from other research efforts.

-First, it is a goal of SCOOP to abstract the notion of concurrency to a level above the tools and techniques that are currently available in the target concurrency environment.
+First, it is a goal of SCOOP to abstract the notion of concurrency to a level above the tools and techniques that are currently available.
 What this means is that if you were writing a system with multiple process threads, you could do that without SCOOP, using the tools that are currently used in multi-threaded programming, like semaphores and mutexes.
 Or you could write it in SCOOP using only the SCOOP mechanisms.
 Likewise with SCOOP, a system intended to run on multiple processors or multiple processor cores also could be written using only those same SCOOP mechanisms that you used for the multi-threaded system.

-Second, the SCOOP model, as it is implemented in Eiffel, depends primarily upon Design by Contract with slightly changed contract semantics, and a single new keyword
+Second, the SCOOP model depends primarily upon Design by Contract with slightly changed contract semantics, and a single new keyword

 separate added to the Eiffel programming language.
 As you will see, the semantics of preconditions differ with concurrent execution versus sequential.
 Also, there are other underlying concepts and rules that need to be understood, but the point is that concurrent Eiffel using SCOOP will look a lot like sequential Eiffel.

 Third, SCOOP uses the common act of argument passing to identify the necessity for guaranteeing exclusive access.